achariam/achariam.github.com/_posts/2015-01-25-prototyping-with-atoms.markdown

 Creating the mounting structure for the 5 LED walls proved most challenging and I am still not quite happy with it.
 I ended up 3D printing another harness I found atop the current raspberry pi to hold a wooden dowel that would support a laser cut piece of wood holding the top face of the LEDs.
 Sugru, a fast drying putty like adhesive, was used to quickly mount this top plate after failing several times with glue.

 Once this was done, the cube was almost complete.
-All was left was securing the other acrylic shell to the base temporarily.
-The final out come of the cube was almost entirely different than I had first imagined.
+All that was left was securing the other acrylic shell to the base temporarily.
+The finished cube was almost entirely different than I had first imagined.
 But just like software prototypes are iterative and the next version can always be refactored to be better.
 I am unhappy with a lot of things, but I also learned a ton about the next version I wanted to create.

 ## Validating Ideas